-Toho, it seems, was not entirely pleased with the end result.
+Toho, it seems, was not entirely pleased with the result.
 The company was also not pleased with what appeared to be waning interest in the series.
-So, creative minds went back to the drawing board to come up with more effective entry in the series that would help set the stage for a 1970s rebirth.
-The original concept would be another sort of monster rally with Godzilla and Anguirus teaming with Varan, a giant squirrel creature that had make a brief cameo in Destroy All Monsters and had its own underrated film many years before.
+So, creative minds went back to the drawing board to come up with a more effective entry in the series that would help set the stage for a 1970s rebirth.
+The original concept would be another sort of monster rally with Godzilla and Anguirus teaming with Varan.
+This giant squirrel creature had made a brief cameo in Destroy All Monsters .
+Varan first appeared in an underrated film many years before.
 Several new monsters were set to debut in this film, but things did not work out as planned.
-The budget for the film would have been too costly and Toho seemed to want to save money.
+The budget for the film would have been too costly, and Toho seemed to want to save money.

-An alternate film was also planned which would be called The Return of King Ghidorah, but it was rejected.
-Ultimately, a bunch of puzzle pieces from these film ideas were all thrown together: Ghidorah, Anguirus, Godzilla, and one new monster: Gigan.
+An alternate film was also planned, which would be called The Return of King Ghidorah, but it received a rejection stamp.
+Ultimately, a bunch of puzzle pieces from these film ideas was all thrown together: Ghidorah, Anguirus, Godzilla, and one new monster: Gigan.

 Gigan proved a popular enough create that he would return in Godzilla vs. Megalon (1973) and many, many years later in Godzilla: Final Wars (2004).
 Gigan also made an appearance with Godzilla in the television series Zone Fighter in 1973.

 Unique monster villains such as Gigan did breathe some life into the series.
 However, the lower budgets and declining ticket sales and an overall disinterest in giant monster movies would slowly kill off the series as the early 1970s wore on.